Skip to content

 1 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Full points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that fully meet the SPOTT indicator criteria.
-In its own reporting, the company commits to not develop new plantations or infrastructures on peatlands, defined as soils that are characterised by an organic content of more than 65%, regardless of depth and surface area.
+The company also commits to no planting on peat of any depth in its own reporting.

 • Y